justinjaywang/journal/source/_posts/2014-10-31--last-week-in-the-bay.md

-title: Last week in the Bay
+title: Last week in the bay
 tags:
 - daily
 - food